code-ee/touchtog/README.md

     `cd /path/to/touchtog`

-1. Run the install script:
+2. Run the install script:

     `./install.sh`

+3. Restart your terminal (this updates your PATH environment variable)

 ### Using touchtog
 After installing, you can use either of the following methods to toggle your touchpad.

-1. Using the keyboard shortcut *(Gnome based distributions only)*
+1. Using the keyboard shortcut

-    `Ctrl + Shift + J`
+    *For Gnome based distributions:* `Ctrl + Shift + J` will work automatically after running the install.sh

+    *For other distributions:* You'll have to set the keyboard shortcut manually via your system settings.

-1. Via the command line
+2. Via the command line

     `touchtog`